-If alternatives are not pursued, it is likely that the demand for landfills will increase, resulting in an increase in the overall number or size of landfills, and an increase in the cost of landfills based on access becoming increasingly difficult.
+If alternative waste management is not pursued, it is likely that the demands on existing landfills will increase, resulting in an increase in the overall number or size of landfills, and an increase in the cost of landfills based on access becoming increasingly difficult.
 Further, negative environmental and social impacts will also follow, including the generation of greenhouse gas emissions and liquid waste water, odour and litter pollution creation, and traffic congestion.
+It can be expected that the Councils will eventually need to access facilities outside the region due to reducing affordability and capacity of regional facilities.